A Lovecraftian tale about a chance encounter on a beach in Maine.

 She looked at him again, for a long time, as if she were evaluating him, then back out to sea, as if she were looking for something.
 After a moment, she gestured at him with one wrinkled hand, and leaned toward him.
 “World’s gonna end soon,” she said, in a conspiratorial whisper.

-“Like Judgment Day?” he said, frowning, and stifling a laugh at the last minute.
+“Like Judgment Day?”
+He frowned, stifling a laugh at the last minute.

 “You could call it that,” she said.
 “But them religious types, they’re gonna be as surprised as the rest of ‘em when it happens.
 It’s gonna come from where they don’t expect it.
 Not from the sky, but from the sea.”